Methody win Schools' Cup thriller

 But Harry Palmer's try, as Ben McFarlane added his second conversion, cut Campbell's lead to 17-14.

-Two McFarland penalties in the final seven minutes edged Methody ahead.
+Two McFarlane penalties in the final seven minutes edged Methody ahead.

 The full-back's winning penalty two minutes from time was a stunning wind-assisted effort from beyond Campbell's 10-metre line as Methody made their final-quarter domination count.